-The best yoga blocks
+Best yoga blocks

 A. Many yogis purchase standard 6-by-9-inch blocks like the ones used in studios.
 If your home exercise routine includes various types of training, consider yoga blocks in multiple sizes to manipulate them in different exercises.

-Our take: Sturdy, well-made block for use at home or in studio settings.
+What you need to know: It’s a sturdy, well-made block for use at home or in studio settings.

-What we like: Made from nontoxic, nonslip materials.
-Available in several colors and two sizes.
+What you’ll love: Made from nontoxic, nonslip materials, it comes in nine colors and two sizes.

-What we dislike: May scratch or rip with heavy handling.
+What you should consider: It may scratch or rip with heavy handling.

 Where to buy: Sold by Amazon

-Our take: Popular two-pack that’s affordable and well-made.
+What you need to know: This popular two-pack is affordable and well-made.

-What we like: Moisture-resistant materials.
-Lightweight yet extra-firm support.
-Eco-friendly EVA foam.
+What you’ll love: It’s made of moisture-resistant materials and offers lightweight, yet extra-firm, support.
+It’s crafted from eco-friendly EVA foam.

-What we dislike: May have a chemical smell upon arrival, but it dissipates.
+What you should consider: There may be a chemical smell upon arrival, but it dissipates.

 Where to buy: Sold by Amazon